 What are the benefits of forming an LLC vs. a sole proprietorship?

 One key benefit of forming an LLC is that its members aren’t personally liable for the debts of the business.
 In contrast, a sole proprietor can be held liable for the debts incurred by their business.
+For more details, see the LLCs vs. Sole Proprietorships section above.

 What are the benefits of forming an LLC vs. a corporation?

 It’s easier to form and manage an LLC than a corporation.
 LLCs also enjoy pass-through taxation benefits while corporations face double taxation.
+For more details, see the LLCs vs. Corporations section above.